stephensanwo/open-workflow/open-workflow-client/README.md

-# OpenFlow
+# Open Workflow

 An open source low-code analytics automation workflow

-### OpenFlow Client
+### Open Workflow Client

-This repository houses all the code used to build the OpenFlow UI
+This repository houses all the code used to build the Open Workflow UI
 Author:
 Stephen Sanwo